-Outline Study Programme: information concerning the education and the study programmes of the SBE, including a list and description of all educational units.
-Available via the Student Portal.
+Outline Study Programme: information concerning the curriculum of the study programmes of the SBE, including links to a list and description of all educational units.
+Available via the MySBE Intranet.

 Participation: can be a partial requirement of an educational unit: actively contributing to the parts (tutorials, lectures, etc.) of an educational unit, if and as stated in the syllabus concerned and which can be a condition to pass the educational unit.